nim-lang/Nim/doc/manual_experimental.rst

 The reason is that the compiler already transformed the 1 into "1" for the `echo` statement.
 However, a term rewriting macro should not change the semantics anyway.
-In fact they can be deactivated with the `--patterns:off` command line option or temporarily with the `patterns` pragma.
+In fact they can be deactivated with the `--patterns:off`:option: command line option or temporarily with the `patterns` pragma.